Different Types of Lab Grown Diamonds: A Complete Guide

 2. Cultured Diamonds

-Cultured diamonds can be divided into two types:
+Cultured diamonds can be categorized into two primary types of lab grown diamonds:

 HPHT Synthetic Diamond

 HPHT Synthetic Diamonds are those diamonds that have been created under ‘High Pressure and High Temperature’.
-These are the same conditions that are required to form a natural diamond from scratch.
-Man made diamonds which are made from the HPHT method, have the same optical, physical, and chemical properties as natural diamonds.
+These are the identical conditions necessary for the formation of a natural diamond from scratch.
+Man-made diamonds produced through the HPHT method exhibit equivalent optical, physical, and chemical properties as natural diamonds.

-The diamond seed is put under one of these press machines, and then with the proper application of high-pressure high temperature and the right amount of carbon, a perfect HPHT synthetic diamond will be formed.
+The diamond seed is placed beneath one of these press machines, and by applying the precise combination of high pressure, high temperature, and the correct amount of carbon, a flawless HPHT synthetic diamond is created.

 Why Lab Grown Diamonds?